chenmingyong0423/go-optioner/README.md

 - 2、Run the `optioner` command to check if the installation is successful.
 ```
 > optioner
-optioner is a tool for generating functional options pattern.
+go-optioner is a tool for generating functional options pattern.
 Usage:
          optioner [flags]
 Flags: